The Detroit mother of five answered Dr. King's call for volunteers and traveled to Alabama to help during the Selma March.

 Paula Young Shelton, the daughter of Civil Rights activist Andrew Young, grew up in a world where everyone she knew was dedicated to the fight for equality.
 Even children knew the injustice of segregation — she recalls crying loudly when owners of a restaurant refused to seat her family in "my very first protest, my own little sit-in."
 And as she grew, her understanding of her father's cause grew, until it became her own and she too marched from Selma to Montgomery.
 In this unique child's eye view of the Civil Rights struggle, Shelton balances honesty about the struggles her father and his friends faced with the sense of hope that drove them forward.

 By the time she was 19, Joan Trumpauer Mulholland had been arrested more than once for her work to support the Civil Rights Movement.
-She joined the Freedom Riders — and was sent to the notorious Parchman Penitentiary.
-She was the first white person to join the Woolworth's lunch counter sit-ins in Jackson, Mississippi.
-And she joined Martin Luther King, Jr.'s March on Washington and Selma voting rights marches.
-This picture book biography sheds light on a little known leader of the Civil Rights Movement whose story is now being told.
-Older readers can learn her story in the middle grade edition, which is suitable for ages 8 to 12.
+As one of the Freedom Riders, she was jailed in the notorious Parchman Penitentiary.
+During the Woolworth's lunch counter sit-ins in Jackson, Mississippi, Mulholland was the first white person to join the protest.
+And when Martin Luther King, Jr. led the March on Washington and Selma voting rights marches, Mulholland was there too.
+This picture book biography sheds light on a little known leader of the Civil Rights Movement, who to this day urges people to take their place as allies for justice.

 Glory has always looked forward to celebrating her July 4th birthday at the community pool.
 But in 1964, the summer she turns 12, that proves to be complicated.
 The town is in an uproar: Yankee "freedom people" are insisting that the pool be desegregated, and in response, the town has closed the pool "for repairs" indefinitely.
 As the conflict continues, and Glory comes of age, she begins to look beyond her own situation and see the closure of the pool in the context of the broader world.
 This memorable story captures the thoughts and feelings of a girl caught on the cusp of adulthood and facing true injustice she had never noticed before.

 Billie Simms may only be 13, but she is already determined to see an end to segregation in her hometown of Anniston, Alabama — even if few people agree with her.
 When she hears that the Freedom Riders will pass through Anniston, Billie hopes that the town will see the justice in their cause; instead, they show the depths of their racism and prejudice.
-With the buses about to move on, Billie has to decide what to do: stay safe at home, or join the cause she believes in so passionately.
-This novel also explores Billie's developing awareness of her own internalized racism, which provides an intriguing starting point for discussion about racial issues of today.
+The Freedom Riders will resume their ride to Montgomery and Billie is now faced with a choice: stand idly by in silence or take a stand for what she believes in.

 It's 1958, and twelve-year-old Marlee struggles at school, shy to the point of silence outside of her own family... until she meets Liz, the new girl.
 Fearless and determined, Liz knows just what to say to quiet the resident mean girl and to encourage Marlee to find her voice.
 Then, one day, Liz is gone; rumor has it that she was only passing as white.
 But Marlee decides that she doesn't care: Liz is her best friend, and Marlee will do anything — even face the danger that comes with standing up against segregation — to have her friend back by her side.
 Heartfelt and satisfying, this story of friendship and the fight for justice will make young readers cheer.